 Q: Can I substitute this eczema safe ingredient for a non-safe one?

 A: Please keep in mind the diet is a specific process for a reason.
-A decade of research has gone into the new Eczema Detox to give you the tools to diagnose chemical and food sensitivities so you can identify your triggers.
+Over a decade of research has gone into the new Eczema Detox to give you the tools to diagnose chemical and food sensitivities so that you can identify your triggers.
 But if there is a specific food that you want to put back into your diet, the best way to do this is wait until you are consistently clear.
 Once clear, reintroduce only that food.
-If you don’t have a reaction within 3-7 days you can safely reintroduce it to your diet.
-If you do have a reaction then you are not yet ready to include and can test it again after a good few weeks.
+If you don’t have a reaction within 3-7 days, you can safely reintroduce it to your diet.
+If you do have a reaction then you are not yet ready to include it and can test again after a good few weeks.